tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : This alert is returned if a record is received which cannot be deprotected.
 Because AEAD algorithms combine decryption and verification, this message is used for all deprotection failures.
-  This message is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).
+  This alert is always fatal and should never be observed in communication between proper implementations (except when messages were corrupted in the network).

 decryption_failed_RESERVED
 : This alert was used in some earlier versions of TLS, and may have permitted certain attacks against the CBC mode {{CBCATT}}.
 It MUST NOT be sent by compliant implementations.
-This message is always fatal.
+This alert is always fatal.

 record_overflow
 : A TLSCiphertext record was received that had a length more than